 contents - The contents of the document modeled by this document meta-data.

 addSubscription(requesterId, callback, filter)

+RETURNS status, [subscription], and [lastModifiedTime]

 This operation subscribes a requester for document event notifications based on the supplied filter.
 Notifications will be delivered to the requester’s protocol endpoint specified in the callback parameter.
-This operation returns the newly created subscription including the provider generated subscription id.
+This operation returns the newly created subscription including the provider generated subscription id, and the lastModifiedTime indicating the time the subscription was created.

 Once a subscription has been successfully created on the provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (consider the event filter is set to All).
-This allows a requester to initialize its local cache by getting a complete list of existing documents they are interested in monitoring.
+This allows a DDS requester to initialize its local cache by getting a complete list of existing documents they are interested in monitoring.
 For example, if the event filter had been set to New for all documents, then this initialization behavior will send all matching documents as if they were just discovered.

-requesterId - The identifier the requesting client would like to use for unique identification.
-An NSA must use its unique NSA identifier for requesterId.
+requesterId - The identifier that the requesting client would like to use for unique identification.
+An NSA must use its unique NSA identifier for the requesterId.

-callback – The requester’s protocol endpoint that will receive the notifications delivered for this subscription.
+callback – The DDS requester’s protocol endpoint that will receive the notifications delivered for this subscription.

 filter - The filter criteria to apply to document events to determine if a notification should be sent to the client.

 editSubscription(id, requesterId, callback, filter)

+RETURNS status, [subscription], and [lastModifiedTime]

 This operation allows a requester to edit an existing subscription.
 Once a subscription has been successfully edited on the provider, the provider will immediately send notifications for all documents matching the filter criteria excluding the event filter (consider the event filter is set to All).
+This operation returns the updated subscription and the lastModifiedTime indicating the time the subscription was updated.

 id – The provider assigned subscription identifier returned by the addSubscription() operation.

-requesterId - The identifier the requesting client would like to use for unique identification.
+requesterId - The identifier the DDS requesting client would like to use for unique identification.
 An NSA must use its unique NSA identifier for requesterId.

-callback – The requester’s protocol endpoint that will receive the notifications delivered for this subscription.
+callback – The DDS requester’s protocol endpoint that will receive the notifications delivered for this subscription.

 filter - The filter criteria to apply to document events to determine if a notification should be sent to the client.

-deleteSubscription(id)
+deleteSubscription(id) RETURNS status, and [subscription]

 This operation deletes the subscription associated with id from the provider NSA.
 The deleted subscription is returned.